Monday, 1 June 2015

 16 - 34 year old audience.
 It features news so people, whilst they're watching their shows, can still quickly get some information.9) Is there an opportunity for the audience to get involved in the programme?
 Do young people feature in the news programme at all?

 The audience can get involved by following them on twitter and sending their opinions and comments about certain stories.10) What news stories are covered in the broadcasts you have watched?
 List ALL the stories that are covered AND the order that they appear in.
-How long does each story appear for?
+How long does each story appear

 French Alps Crash, Nigeria's Presidential Election, Iran Nuclear Talks, Racism in Australia, Selfie Shoes April Fool from a PR Company.